joshmartinecon/march-madness-forecast/readme.md

 ## Strength of Schedule

 Sometimes really good players can look average due to the frequency with which they play even more talented players.
 I do my best to adjust for this.
 To do so, I take the strength of schedule variable (SOS) for each team.
-See [here](https://web.archive.org/web/20180531115621/https://www.pro-football-reference.com/blog/index4837.html?p=37) for a discription of how it is calculated.
+See [here](https://web.archive.org/web/20180531115621/https://www.pro-football-reference.com/blog/index4837.html?p=37) for a description of how it is calculated.
 I standardize this measure for all teams such that it is measured in terms of standard deviations above the mean.
 Importantly higher values correspond to higher average quality of opponents.
-Alabama's men's team had the highest strength of schedule for the 2023-2024 season having played in the 4th most difficult conference and faced out-of-conference opponents of Morehead State, Indiana State, Ohio State, Oregon, Clemson, Purdue, Creighton, and Arizona.

 ## Overall Measure